lijunle/Vsxmd/Vsxmd/Vsxmd.md

 ##### Summary

 Convert the param XML element to Markdown safely.
-If elemnt is `null`, return empty string.

 ##### Returns